scpaworks/scpaworks.github.io/docs/securitycompliance/apptoto.md

 Apptoto is entirely hosted on Amazon Web Services (AWS).
 AWS is a popular cloud hosting service used by many developers to host their web applications.

-AWS complies with a number of international cybersecurity standards.
-Many of these certifications require an independent agency to audit activities.
-You can check specific certifying agent details in each certification's source.
+AWS complies with a number of cybersecurity certifications, regulations, and assessments..
+Many of these programs require an independent agency to audit activities.
+You can find more explicit details about the agencies and methods used in AWS's documentation, sourced below.

-AWS currently is currently in compliance with the some of the following standards:
+AWS currently is currently in compliance with the some of the following certifications/regulations:

 * **HIPAA** - "Includes provisions to protect the security and privacy of protected health information (PHI)." <a href="https://aws.amazon.com/compliance/hipaa-compliance/">(Source)</a>
 * **HITECH** - 2009 expansion to HIPAA.
 "HIPAA and HITECH impose requirements related to the use and disclosure of PHI, appropriate safeguards to protect PHI, individual rights, and administrative responsibilities." <a href="https://aws.amazon.com/compliance/hipaa-compliance/">(Source)</a>